 It seems everyone wants to learn how to make something look vintage or grungy.
-In this tutorial, I go over how to create a fifties love letter with stamps, bent corner, and a a retro border using the brush engine, rectangle tool, layer styles, blend modes, and several intermediate techniques that are sure to propel you skills to the next level.
+In this tutorial, I'll go over how to create a fifties love letter with stamps, a bent corner, and a retro border using the brush engine, Rectangle Tool, layer styles, blend modes, and several intermediate techniques that are sure to propel your skills to the next level.

 Final Image Preview

 Before we get started, let's take a look at the image we'll be creating.
 Click the screenshot below to view the full-size image.
 As always, the layered Photoshop file is available via our Psdtuts+ Plus membership.

 Create a new document.
 Mine is 1600px by 1200px at 150 dpi.
 On the background layer, create a radial gradient.
 It doesn’t need to be perfectly centered, so it’s OK if you’re bit off.
 I used the follow colors for my gradient: a foreground of #4a1c00 and a background of #311300.